0x73746F66/droptime/README.md

 ### For best experience;

 - Ensure no other local server is running (nginx or apache) on localhost port 3001.
-- In the droptime folder run npm install
+- run `npm install`
-- Start the node.js server using the script server.js
+- Start the server using: `node server.js`
 - visit http://localhost:3001/droptime/ in any mobile phone browser, or desktop browser emulating a mobile broswer.
 - go landscape and tap once to start in fullscreen.

 ### Alternative, no server method;

-Open /droptime/client/index.html in any desktop browser capable of emulating a mobile browser.
+Open /client/index.html in any desktop browser capable of emulating a mobile browser.